 Run regular reports

 Your payroll register summarizes essential employee details, from gross salary or wages to year-to-date earnings and deductions.
 You should regularly run payroll reports to double-check data and reconcile information from the current pay period.
 Double-checking will also streamline your tax paperwork.
 Running a quarterly payroll register allows you to verify your quarterly payroll tax filing, for example.
 You can then quickly complete Form 941, providing data about Social Security and Medicare taxes withheld from the employee’s paycheck if your system doesn’t produce 941s automatically.

 Figure out your tax obligations before tax season

 Don’t wait until tax filing deadlines are looming to figure out your obligations.
 For example, let’s say you hire independent contractors.
 The paperwork requirements for freelancers vary from employees’, and you will need to issue your contractors 1099 forms.
 You don’t want to be left scrambling to gather such paperwork before tax deadlines.
 What’s more, 1099 designations have changed, so you must know the difference between 1099-NEC and 1099-MISC.
-We have a complete K2 course on Best Practices for 1099 Compliance, Including the New 1099-NEC and Updated 1099-MISC.

 Thankfully, 1099 documentation can be filed electronically using an online payroll system, making it even easier to pay your contractors and meet your tax time obligations.
 Filing a 1099 online saves you time and headaches and can usually be completed in just three steps.
 Plus, online providers will quickly deliver the digital paperwork to the IRS and your contractors.